-- The only REQUIRED item on this line in the Elevation or Depth Specifier.
-The number of (material) IDs and Plannes MUST be equal to the number of Lithology IDs specified in the data section in the line of Elevation of Depth (case insensitive) to denote whether sample elevations are true tion.
-Each material ID present in the data section must be a section of depth below ground surgers.
-If there are - four materials represented by your one full aver bottoms are ettered as depined harves on line two reace.
-This is a - পালি প্রতিষ্ঠানি প্রতিষ্ঠানি কর্মানা কর্মানা কর্মিনা কর্মিনা করিছিল করি - Line 2'SHOULD contain names for each geologic surface (and therefore the layers created by them). - Ybereare secify additional housabe observed which are not in the data and those will appear on legends. - The number of surface (layer) names MUST be equal to the number of surfaces.
-Therefore, if naming layers, the - Generalinate United Year Should include the audits of year resonderates (from the still reference to the still ref follow the names associated with each Lithology ID. - Anama containing a space MUST be enclosed in quotation marks example ("Silty Sand").
-Names should be limited to upper and lower case letters, numerals, hyphen "-" and underscore " ".
-The names defined on line two will appear as the cell set name in the explode and scale or select cells modules.
+- The only REQUIRED item on this line in the Elevation or Depth Specifier. - This line should contain the word Elevation or Depth (case insensitive) to denote whether sample elevations are true elevation or depth below ground surface. - If set to Depth all surface descriptions for layer bottoms are entered as depths relative to the top surface.
+This is a common means of collecting sample coordinates for borings. - Note that the flags such as pinch or short are not modified. - Line 2 SHOULD contain names for each geologic surface (and therefore the layers created by them). - There are some rules that must be observed. - The number of surface (layer) names MUST be equal to the number of surfaces.
+Therefore, if naming layers, the first name should correspond to the top surface and each subsequent name will refer to the surface that defines the bottom of that layer. - A name containing a space MUST be enclosed in quotation marks example ("Silty Sand").
+Names should be limited to upper and lower case letters, numerals, hyphen "-" and underscore "\".
+The names defined on line two will appear as the cell set name in the explode\and\scale or select\cells modules.
 Names should be separated with spaces, commas or tabs. - The REPROJECT tag must follow the names for the material numbers.
 It replaces the COORDINATE UNITS